Hyperledger Composer: Simplifying Business Networks on Blockchain

 - It has a CLI to deploy and manage business networks and perform other operations from the API.

 - It has code generation and there are tools built using Yeoman that enable users to generate an application using a deployed business network definition.

 - It has integration support for such standards as LoopBack and Swagger for defining REST APIs.

 How does it work?

-Fabric Composer is used to simplify the process of defining a business network, creating and tracking assets, and performing transactions.
+Hyperledger Composer is used to simplify the process of defining a business network, creating and tracking assets, and performing transactions.

 A business network models participants, assets, registries, and transactions.
 Transaction processors implement business logic on these elements.
 Access Control Lists (ACL) define privacy and sharing settings.

 - Assets represent the resources being exchanged in the business network.